vsergeev/u-msgpack-python/README.md

     ```
 * `InvalidStringException`: Invalid UTF-8 string encountered during unpacking.

 	String bytes are strictly decoded with UTF-8.
-This exception is thrown if UTF-8 decoding of string bytes fails.
+This exception is thrown if
+	UTF-8 decoding of string bytes fails.
+Use the `allow_invalid_utf8` option
+	to unpack invalid MessagePack strings into byte strings.

     ``` python
-    # Attempt to unpack the string b"\x80\x81"
+    # Attempt to unpack invalid UTF-8 string
     >>> umsgpack.unpackb(b"\xa2\x80\x81")
     ...
-    umsgpack.InvalidStringException: unpacked string is not utf-8
+    umsgpack.InvalidStringException: unpacked string is invalid utf-8
     >>>
     ```